ArtGithubW/Boids-Algo-Sim-On-Procedural-World-Gen/README.md

-# Boids-Algo-Sim
+# Boids Algorithm Simulation on Procedural Generated World

 ## Dependencies

 pip install pygame <br/>
 pip install pygame_gui

-### This repo contains the boids algorithm simulated on pygame.
+pip install numpy

-- 3 Main concepts:
+## 3 Main concepts of Boid:

 1. Seperation(To make each boid not collide with eachother)
 2. Alignment(To make boids align with other boids' forward velocity)